TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/01-AWS-Cloud-101.md

 We learn about `serverless` and `low-code/no-code`.

-- `serverless` - technologies for running code, managing data, and integrating applications, all without managing servers.
+&star; `serverless` - technologies for running code, managing data, and integrating applications, all without managing servers.
 AWS manages the compute power for you behind the scenes.
-- `low-code/no-code` - tools that abstract away the actual writing of code by giving people things like drag-and-drop user interfaces.
+&star; `low-code/no-code` - tools that abstract away the actual writing of code by giving people things like drag-and-drop user interfaces.
 The example THM uses is **Honeycode** which is actually a dead AWS service (RIP 🪦) but used to be a tool non-developers could use to build simple apps by essentially writing spreadsheets - and AWS would turn those spreadsheets into working code behind the scenes.
 A better example nowadays might be something like **[Google Cloud AppSheet](https://cloud.google.com/appsheet?hl=en)**, although obviously that doesn't fit the AWS learning path.

 > <div class="flag-toggle">🚩 Does serverless cost more or less when running idle than traditional servers?</div>
 > <div class="flag-content">